danbz/aesthetic-programming/7-VocableCode/Readme.md

   - It is up to you to either speak the full word or full sentence with different pitch/tempo/rhythm.
   - You can also speak on a certain part (phonetics) of the word or sentence.
 In other words, the word/sentence doesn’t need to be fully pronounced.
   - The first two provided words “queer is” can be omitted.
-  - Record your voice, and convert your voice file into wav file format. (audicity is one of software program to do the conversion)
+  - Record your voice, and convert your voice file into wav file format.
+(The software audicity could be considered to do the file conversion)
 5. Add your voices and Update the program with your own voices
 6. Advanced: Try to change the presentation of the text e.g color and the animated behavior of the text
 7. Discuss the different critical and aesthetic aspects of queer code